cheap-glitch/vue-cli-plugin-sitemap/README.md

 ### Generating from routes

 The recommended way to provide data to the plugin is to pass the array of routes used with `vue-router`.
-For example, a basic setup could look like this:
+Below is an  example of a simple setup that demonstrates the usage of all the possible options:

 ```javascript
 // src/routes.js